My latest of many money-making schemes has been in the world of e-commerce.

 I think part of the reason for this is because I had items priced in US dollars on the Facebook ads and, since everything was written in Spanish, people probably assumed it was an Ecuadorian company.

 It makes sense - I was offering cheap, stylish clothes to a country where clothes are neither cheap nor particularly stylish.
-I'm confident that if I someone could deal with the complexities of setting up shop in Ecuador, they could do a pretty good trade with the right product.
+I'm confident that if I someone could deal with the complexities of setting up shop in Ecuador, a terrible postal system and strict import laws they could do a pretty good trade with the right product.

 Recommended cities to start a business in Ecuador:

-Peru is THE place to be for business right now.
+Peru is THE place to be for business right now, in my opinion.
 It is one of the fastest growing economies in Latin America, and that growth shows no signs of slowing down.

 It's the perfect combination: a population with rising disposable income, but nobody capitalizing on the increasing frivolous demands of the people.
 In Lima for example, a city of over 8 million people, it's not as easy as it should be to find a decent cup of coffee.
 It's also harder and/or expensive to find things that are readily available in other major Latin American cities.
 Like yoga gear.
 Simple things like cosmetics and face cream cost 2-3x as much in Lima as they would in Bogota or Mexico City.
 Basically, prices are all fucked up here for a lot of stuff.
 I don't really understand it.
 Fortunately, it means that there is plenty of opportunity to capitalize.